Dalgona/serum-site/pages/docs/cmdline.md

 The `init` task initializes a new Serum project into the given `directory`.
 If the target directory does not exist, that directory will be automatically created.
-If the target directory already exists, the new project will still be created, but the warning will be printed out as this might overwrite some existing files.
+If the target directory already exists and is not empty, Serum will refuse to create a new project.
+Use `-f (--force)` option to create a new project anyway.

 If the `directory` argument is not passed, Serum will try to initialize a new project into your current working directory.

+#### Options

+* `-f` or `--force`<br>
+    Forces the initialization of new project on a non-empty directory.

 ### `build` &mdash; Builds a Project